A Guide to the Best Street Food in Malaysia

 Also an Indonesian import, this cracker is topped with peanuts.
 The cracker itself may be made with coconut milk and herbs and then deep fried in coconut oil.
 A great snack to munch on if you’re on the go and a very easy-to-find street food in Malaysia!

 Rojak consists of a salad of raw vegetables and fruit topped with a tangy dressing, fried dough and crushed peanuts.
-We still aren’t too sure whether we really enjoyed this food.
+We’re still not too sure whether we really enjoyed this food.
 We found the dressing to be rather over-powering in this particular dish so maybe we need to try a different version of it!

 We’re not even sure how to describe this – shaved ice, palm sugar syrup, beans, coconut milk and a green noodle-like jelly (yes you did read all the ingredients correctly)!
 Sweet and filling and absolutely refreshing, this dish reminded us vaguely of Filipino halo-halo and like the Filipino sweet, it provides some much-needed coolness under the fiery Asian sun!